carbon-language/carbon-lang/docs/project/goals.md

 distributed build graph options.
 Without these options, we will again be unable to provide fast developer iteration as the codebase scales up.

-**Support incremental compilation and linking, including parallel and distributed strategies.** Iteration requires frequent builds.
-Incremental compilation and linking should make these builds faster, particularly if relatively little has changed.
-Breaking apart compilation and linking units also enables better scalability options for build systems of large software.
+**Support incremental compilation, including parallel and distributed strategies.** Iteration requires frequent builds.
+Incremental compilation should make these builds faster, particularly if relatively little has changed.
+Breaking apart compilation units also enables better scalability options for build systems of large software.

 #### Modern OS platforms, hardware architectures, and environments